Physics-50/Module-3/docs/superweak1.md

 Let's focus on the angle of the laser beam, which should ideally come in perpendicular to the diffraction grating.
 What range of angles away from perfectly perpendicular to the laser beam might we accidentally set the grating?
 Perhaps we might not notice if we were off by angles up to $$\pm 5^{\circ}$$.
 How important is this?
 To answer this question, set up your experiment, with $$L\approx 1~\mathrm{m}$$.
 To measure $$x$$, use your tape measure to determine the distance from the central bright spot to the next bright spot to the right.
 Take a minute or two right now, and go purposefully "wiggle" the grating so that its angle varies over this range, and take note of how much variation this causes in $$x$$.

-Next: introduce four other parameters to explore.
-Explain how to wiggle d.
-Suggest a range for each.
 In addition to the angle of the diffraction grating that you just explored, we have identified several other potential sources of uncertainty in $$x$$, listed below:

 1. Distance from laser to diffraction grating (keeping the diffraction grating fixed in place, moving the laser).
 Range: $$\pm 0.5~\mathrm{cm}$$.